flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 #### Led Matrix Display

-One of the bigger chunks of the work was the porting of libraries from Arduino to [RPI][rpi].
+A bigger chunk of the work was the porting of libraries from Arduino to the [RPI][rpi].
 The code I used to handle the lower levels of the [led matrix][matrixmanual] comes from the [HT1632 for Arduino][ht1632project] repo.
-One of the issues while doing the port had to do with the bit shift operator (i.e. **>>**).
+An issue while doing the port had to do with the bit shift operator (i.e. **>>**).
 For some reason, the Arduino CPU is okay with shifting values by negative values, like **VAR = 0x123 >> -2**.
 [RPI][rpi] was not giving a compiler warning, yet a very different result when performing that operation.
 Even though I pushed the [changes into the Arduino repo][ht1632rpi], I kept the HT1632 code embedded in the oclock as well, under the [ht1632][ht1632dir] directory.
-The [interface exposed][ht1632h] from the HT1632 is pretty easy to understand.
+The [interface exposed][ht1632h] by HT1632 is pretty simple.
 I would love to add more to that someday.
 Something like "**drawLine(...)**", "**drawRectangle(...)**" and "**drawCircle(...)**" could be useful.
-I have that in my todo list, but not at a high priority.
+I have that on my todo list, but not at a high priority.

-If you **were using fewer or more than 4 bicolor displays**, all you need to change is the [NUM_OF_BICOLOR_UNITS][ht1632units] value.
-The place where you specify what GPIOs pins are used for controlling the HT1632 are located in the [display.cpp][ht1632gpios] file.
+If you are using **fewer or more than 4 bicolor displays**, all you need to change is the [NUM_OF_BICOLOR_UNITS][ht1632units] value.
+The place where you specify what GPIO pins are used for controlling the HT1632 is located in the [display.cpp][ht1632gpios] file.

-If you look in the code, you will see that the HT1632 object is instantiated and handled by the Display class, also in the [display.cpp][displayClass] file.
+If you look at the code, you will see that the HT1632 object is instantiated and handled by the Display class, also in the [display.cpp][displayClass] file.
 There is a dedicated thread which is constantly monitoring what changes need to be done to HT1632.
 While in _message mode_, every [fast tick][displayFastTick] will cause the main message and all the background images/messages to be drawn.
 If that is not happening fast enough for you, all that needs to be tweaked is the [timerTick::millisPerTick][timerTickFast] value.
-No biggie! ;)
 The speed of the [RPI][rpi] -- even with the 'little' Pi zero -- together with the "vast" amounts of memory to hold the [shadow space][ht1632shadow] for the 4 bicolor displays was a great upgrade from using Arduino boards.